Stderr and Stdout: Understanding Logs and Output

 and stderr

-, you can build more robust and manageable Python applications, effectively handle logs and outputs, and enhance user experience and application stability.
+, you can build more robust and manageable Python applications, effectively handle logs and output, and improve user experience and application stability.

 In C++, stdout